mggg/GerryChainJulia/docs/src/scores.md

 | `CompositeScore`    | `name` (String),  `scores` (Array{S, 1} where S<:AbstractScore) | A CompositeScore is just a group of scores that are run in sequence.
 CompositeScores are especially useful when the score functions depend upon/modify some shared state.
 The `Election` object is implemented as a `CompositeScore`.                                                                               |

 <!---
-The below @setup macro is sets up the import for all the @repl and @example blocks rendered below.
+The below @setup macro sets up the import for all the @repl and @example blocks rendered below.
 -->
 ```@setup env